 Outside Shelter

-You should always make sure your outside pet has a safe place to go when the weather becomes bad.
-Kennels should be weatherproof, with a sloping roof, dry bedding, and some kind of shelter from the elements.
-In order to keep your pet healthy and happy throughout the colder months, it’s best if they can spend time inside.
+You should always ensure your outside pet has a safe place to go when the weather worsens.
+Kennels should be weatherproof, with a sloping roof, dry bedding, and shelter from the elements.
+It’s best if your pet can spend time inside to keep it healthy and happy throughout the colder months,

 For more information or to make a veterinary appointment, call Port Kennedy Veterinary Hospital or visit our contact page for more ways to get in touch.